ghc-proposals/ghc-proposals/proposals/0000-branch-prediction-hints.rst

 ``{-# WEIGHT n #-}`` pragma
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A new pragma is accepted immediately before a case alternative or function
+A new pragma is accepted in three positions: before case alternative patterns,
+after a function name and before its first pattern, and after a guard ``|``
-clause. ``n`` is a non-negative integer literal.
+and before the guard expression. ``n`` is a non-negative integer literal.

 **Grammar (case alternatives):**